kairops/docker-ubuntu-xrdp-mate-custom/duing/README.md

            kairops/duing
 ```

-2. Access with remote desktop to localhost:3389 with "ubuntu" user and "ubuntu" password
+2. Access with a remote desktop client to localhost:3389 using "ubuntu" user and "ubuntu" password

-3. Open a terminal and execute the test with PhantomJS, Chrome and Firefox drivers
+3. Open a terminal and execute the Gherkin BDD tests with PhantomJS, Chrome and Firefox drivers

 ```console
 ubuntu@ce48d033045e:/opt/duingdemo/ci-scripts/test/cucumber$ rake poltergeist